CURRENT THREATS TO PUBLIC MEDIA

 AND WHAT YOU CAN DO ABOUT IT.

-These new challenges are also unfolding against the backdrop of a decades-long crisis in local journalism, and a rapidly changing media landscape that has destabilized the news and information landscape—leading to an increase in partisan news, rampant mis- and disinformation, and financial headwinds for media outlets nationwide, including New York Public Radio (NYPR).
+The actions coming out of Washington right now signal a broader effort to not only take away critical funding, but to destabilize the very foundation of public broadcasting.
+These new challenges are unfolding against the backdrop of a decades-long crisis in local journalism, and a rapidly changing media landscape that has fractured the news and information landscape—leading to an increase in partisan platforms, rampant mis- and disinformation, and financial challenges for media outlets nationwide, including New York Public Radio.
+Now is a moment when public media has never been more valuable.
+It’s also a moment when public media has never been more vulnerable, and when we need to stand together to protect it.

-- Legislative challenges to federal funding through the Corporation for Public Broadcasting (CPB): Lawmakers have introduced House and Senate versions of the “No Propaganda Act,” to prohibit federal funding for NPR and PBS.
+- Legislative challenges to federal funding through the CPB: Lawmakers have introduced House and Senate versions of the “No Propaganda Act,” to prohibit federal funding for NPR and PBS.
+Another bill was put forward after the DOGE subcommittee hearing, known as the “No NPR and PBS Act” for short.
 Public funding for public broadcasting has enjoyed bipartisan support for over 50 years.

-The commercial model for local news has long been broken—at national, state and local levels.
-The US has lost fully one third of its print newspapers over the last 20 years, and 80% of those that remain are weeklies, not dailies.
+The commercial model for local news has long been broken.
+The US has lost one third of its print newspapers over the last 20 years, and 80% of those that remain are weeklies, not dailies.
 Even New York City—the largest media market in the country—has seen drastic cuts, leaving the city without enough journalists to cover key beats and issues.
-Into that growing void, New York Public Radio and peers in public media have become increasingly critical sources for rigorous journalism, civil conversation, and lively cultural programming.
+Amidst that growing void, New York Public Radio and peers in public media have become increasingly essential sources for rigorous journalism, civil conversation, and lively cultural and music programming.
+New York Public Radio is home to the largest public radio station group in the country (WNYC, WQXR, and New Jersey Public Radio), as well as local NYC news site Gothamist, pioneering podcast producer WNYC Studios, and event venue The Jerome L. Greene Performance Space.
+Together, these mission-driven entities form an essential community asset that provides incomparable service to our city and region:

 - WNYC’s broadcast signals reach the five boroughs of New York City, the surrounding New York suburbs, and approximately 75% of the New Jersey population.